OhKanghoon/FloatingBottomSheet/README.md

     // Return a scrollable view
   }

-  var bottomSheetSize: any FloatingBottomSheetSize {
+  var bottomSheetHeight: any FloatingBottomSheetSizing {
-    // Set the size of the bottom sheet
+    // Set the height of the bottom sheet
     .fixed(400)
   }
 }